-The RRTPO has adopted the following order of allocations to ensure existing, active projects are funded and prioritized over new projects while maintaining a reserve fund to account for cost overruns and changes in available funding.
+The following order of allocations is used to ensure existing, active projects are funded and prioritized over new projects while maintaining a reserve fund to account for cost overruns and changes in available funding.

-- 1. Forty percent (40%) from Year 6 to balance entry to cover future reductions in funding and selected project cost increases - 2.
-Increases for programmed phases of active projects in Years 1-5, starting with Year 1 - 3.
-Next phase of active projects already approved by the TPO for Year 6 - 4.
+- 1. Year 6 funding to balance entry (see target balance below) - 2.
+Additional funding for programmed phases of active projects in Years 1-5, starting with Year 1 - 3.
+Next phase of existing projects already approved by the TPO for Year 6 - 4.
 New projects in order of priority and based on available funding